 For example:

-- An undersized extension spring may not maintain proper tension
+- An undersized extension spring may not maintain proper tension and could be overstretched causing failure

 Precision in dimensions ensures seamless integration into your assembly.